 Weathering the Storm

 - Have current identification on your pet—both on their collar and as a microchip.
+Ask your veterinarian about getting your pet microchipped.

 - Never leave a pet outdoors in a storm.
 Bring them inside well before it hits.